Best Kale Minestrone Soup Recipe

 What vegetables to put in minestrone soup?

-Since this is a kale minestrone soup recipe, you're going to want some kale.
-It's more common to use spinach, but spinach gets weird in hot soup.
-Kale softens but doesn't disappear into a soggy mess.
+First things first: since this is a kale minestrone soup recipe, of course, you’re going to want some kale!
+But why?
+You may have noticed that it’s more more common to use spinach, but spinach gets weird in hot soup.
+Kale becomes tender, but doesn’t disappear into a soggy mess.
 Kale for the win!

 Minestrone soup is really flexible and you can use the veggies you like or what you have on hand.
 You want to aim for about 4 cups of vegetables, not including the potatoes.